Spanish Employment Contracts

 How do you hire Spain Employees?

-International companies hiring staff for their expansion into Spain face extensive tax, employment, and social insurance regulations.
+Companies hiring staff for their international expansion into Spain face extensive tax, employment, and social insurance regulations.
 Failure to comply with Spanish regulations and European Union (EU) mandates risks fines and sanctions.

 Spain’s employer-employee relationship is governed mainly by the Workers’ Statute (Estatuto de los Trabajadores), the Spanish Labor Law and a host of mandates and decrees that provide significant benefits and guarantees for employees.

 This framework covers payroll and tax law, social security, termination and severance rights, vacations, sick leave, minimum wages, and other areas.
 These factors apply particularly when a foreign company wants to hire local employees in Spain, as they must comply with all obligations on behalf of the employees.

 In drawing up their agreement, parties cannot ‘opt out’ of statutory or mandatory regulations and some specific requirements should be considered:

 - Contracts can be verbal, which is rare, or in writing, but must be transferred to written form at either party’s request during the contract’s term.

 - Certain contracts must be in writing, such as short-term and temporary agreements and contracts for lawyers and executives.